 My daughter Sarah and I host the March Through History Readathon every March – it’s a month dedicated to reading history and historical fiction!
+This year we’re doing a World Travel edition and reading novels from all around the world.
 You can learn more about it here: March Through History Readathon Announcement

 Finally, Build Your Library will be “closed” on March 31st while I celebrate my birthday!
 You can still place orders, but I might be too busy eating cake to answer questions 🙂